• Skip to primary navigation

 overhead shot of Wasabi Caesar Salad

 Crispy nori snacks stand in for the croutons here, and I throw in some vegetables frequently found in Japanese cuisine in the states: radish, cucumber, and avocado.
-Sarah's lovely salad inspired me to add a sprinkle of black sesame seeds.
-Smoked salmon adds the protein needed to turn this into a nourishing meal worthy of serving to your favorite person.
+I added a sprinkle of black sesame seeds.
+Smoked salmon turns this into a meal worthy of serving to your favorite person.

 Wasabi Caesar Salad on a table